Azure-Samples/iot-edge-opc-plc/README.md

 - Sample NuGet config to consume a local package (needs to be next to the solution file): `./samples/nuget.config`
 - Sample project file that shows how to import the local OPC PLC nuget package: `./samples/OpcUaUnitTests.prj`
 - Note: The NuGet package is not published to NuGet.org
-- Limitation: The NuGet package has some static dependencies that are required for its functionality, such as Boilers, CompanionSpecs, SimpleEvent and nodesfile.json.
-These dependencies are automatically copied to the output folder of any project (A) that uses the NuGet package.
-However, this does not happen for any project (B) that depends on project (A), and the NuGet package will not work properly in project (B).
-To work around this limitation, you need to add the NuGet package as a direct reference to project (B) as well.

 ## Build
 The build scripts are for Azure DevOps and the container build is done in ACR.
 To use your own ACR you need to: